resun-c/django-auth0-engine/docs/md/reference/auth_engine.md

 	request,
 	username="user@company.com",
 	password="pas$w4rd",
-	realm=AuthEngine.USERNAME_PASSWORD_EALM,
+	realm=AuthEngine.USERNAME_PASSWORD_REALM,
 	keep_signed_in=True,
 )
 if user:
 	...
 else:
 	...
 ```

-### AuthEngine.__signin_code__(request, code, redirect_uri)
+### AuthEngine.signin_code(request, code, redirect_uri)
-Signs in a user using the authorization code grant received from the identity providers such as Google, Facebook, X, and Microsoft.
+This method signs in a user using the authorization code grant received
+from various identity providers (IdPs), including social networks
+(Google, Facebook, Twitter, LinkedIn), enterprise systems (Microsoft
+Active Directory), and others.

-Upon parsing the response, it sets session in request and return a User instance.
-Otherwise, an AuthEngineError instance with error information is returned, request session is unchanged.
+Upon parsing the response, it sets the auth session in the request and
+returns a User object.
+Otherwise, an AuthEngineError object with error
+information is returned; the request session is unchanged.

+#### Args:
+	request (HttpRequest): Django HttpRequest

+	code (str): authorization code grant provided by IdP

+	redirect_uri (str): the url for which the code was intended for.

+#### Returns:
+	User or AuthEngineError

-### AuthEngine.__signup__(request, email, password, [connection, username, user_metadata, given_name, family_name, name, nickname, picture, signin, keep_signed_in])
+### AuthEngine.signup(request, email, password, [connection, username, user_metadata, given_name, family_name, name, nickname, picture, keep_signed_in])
-This function allows you to sign up a user with their email address, password, and any additional information specified in your Auth0 configuration. keep_signed_in defines whether or not to fetch a refresh token.
+This method allows to register a user with Auth0 application using
+email address, password, and any additional information.

+Upon successful sign up, it sets the auth session in the request and
+returns a User object.
+Otherwise, an AuthEngineError object with error
+information is returned; the request session is unchanged.
+A
+verification mail is also sent to the email address.

-Args:
+#### Args:
 	request (HttpRequest): Django HttpRequest

 	email (str): The user's email address.